How we use your information

 - to prevent fraud in the public interest

 Whilst the majority of information is essential to perform our contract of employment with you or to comply with the law, some of it is provided to us on the basis of consent.
 In order to comply with data protection legislation, we will inform you whether you are required to provide certain information to us or if you have a choice in this.

 We may also rely on legitimate interest in processing personal data before, during and after the end of the employment relationship.
 For example, where we keep a record of grievance, employee performance or disciplinary action.
 Where the Council relies on legitimate interests as a reason for processing data, it will consider whether or not those interests are overridden by the rights and freedoms of employees or workers and has concluded that they are not.

 When you apply for a job but are not successful, we will hold your personal information for a period of 6 months.

-In most other cases we hold personal information for as long as you are employed with us to enable us to perform our contract with you.
-If you cease to be employed by us we will hold your personal information for a period of 6 years.
+In most cases we hold personal information for as long as you are employed with us to enable us to perform our contract with you.
+Once you cease to be employed by us, we will hold your personal information for a period of 6 years.
 There are some exceptions to the amount of time we hold your personal information and the type of information we hold.
-Further information can be found in the Retention of HR Records schedule on our intranet.
+Further information can be found in the Retention of HR Records schedule on our intranet, or upon request.